Livingstone, Zambia: Colonial history

 Of all the towns in Northern Rhodesia, colonial Livingstone took on the most British character.
-Surrounded by a large number of African settlements, it had a strongly marked segregation which while not being officially enshrined as an apartheid policy, had similar practical effects.
-The north and western areas of the town and the town centre were reserved for the colonial government and white-owned businesses and associated residential areas, while African townships such as Maramba (named after the small Maramba River flowing nearby) were in the east and south and were inhabited by workers, servants, craftsman, tradesman, as well as a large numbers of non-working black families suffering under welfare dependency.
+Surrounded by a large number of African settlements, the city was segregated.
+The north and western areas of the town and the town centre were reserved for the colonial government and white-owned businesses and associated residential areas, while African townships such as Maramba (named after the small Maramba River flowing nearby) were in the east and south and were inhabited by workers, servants, craftsman, tradesman, as well as a large numbers of non-working black families living on welfare.
 Asians and people of mixed race owned businesses in the middle, on the eastern side of the city centre.

 During World War II, 170 Polish refugees escaping from German- and Soviet-occupied Poland, were admitted to Livingstone in 1941, and a Polish consular post was established.

-As the British government began publicly discussing independence, and news of the large scale massacres of white colonials in the nearby Belgian Congo became evident, many white residents, feared abandonment by the British colonial government, consequently, many began making moves to migrate south toward Southern Rhodesia or South Africa.
+As the British government began publicly discussing independence, and news of the large scale massacres of white colonists in the nearby Belgian Congo became evident, many white residents, fearing abandonment by the British colonial government, began migrating south towards Southern Rhodesia or South Africa.
 When Northern Rhodesia obtained independence as Zambia in 1964, many more whites left.
 When Zambia gained independence there were only 100 black college graduates in the country, almost all in social sciences from the University of Fort Hare in South Africa.
 In 1968, a one party state had been established which seized most remaining non-black property, especially those of whites.
 Consequently, most of the remaining Northern Rhodesians left after an official policy of nationalisation in Zambia was announced.